-- All employees are required to pass a criminal and Office of Inspector General (OIG) background check. - All employees receive initial and ongoing training on fraud topics: - The Employee Handbook includes the company's standards of conduct, a statement on Corporate Compliance and a fraud component. - Regular fraud prevention training, as well as education topics, are provided in newsletters - Coordinators may make unannounced visits and/or calls - Participants and employees sign an acknowledgement and an anti-fraud statement on every time sheet - A Fraud Prevention Manual will be available for administrative employees - A Fraud Prevention Hotline for response to suspected incident of fraud
+- All employees are required to pass a criminal and Office of Inspector General (OIG) background check. - All employees receive initial and ongoing training on fraud topics: - The Employee Handbook includes the company's standards of conduct, a statement on Corporate Compliance and a fraud component.
+Regular fraud prevention training as well as education tonics are - Regular fraud prevention training, as well as education topics, are provided in newsletters - Coordinators may make unannounced visits and/or calls - Participants and employees sign an acknowledgement and an anti-fraud statement on every time sheet - A Fraud Prevention Manual will be available for administrative employees - A Fraud Prevention Hotline for response to suspected incident of fraud